medcomdk/dk-ehmi-eer/input/pagecontent/index.md

-# EHMI Care Service Directory
+# EHMI Endpoint Register (EER)

-The EHMI Care Service Directory (EHMI CSD) Profile supports discovery of care services resources using a RESTful interface in interrelated, federated environments.
+The EHMI Endpoint Register (EER) Profile supports discovery of Endpoint adresses related to a SOR Unit in Danish Healthcare using a RESTful interface.

-Use cases and solutions using mCSD are outlined in the [mCSD White Paper](https://profiles.ihe.net/ITI/papers/mCSD/index.html).
+The profile is based upen IHE mCSD profile and the use cases and solutions using mCSD are outlined in the [mCSD White Paper](https://profiles.ihe.net/ITI/papers/mCSD/index.html).

-The profile supports querying for:
+This profile supports registration of and querying for:

 ## 1. Organization